acknowledge (a record). A record is acknowledged to the writer when it is durably stored, according to the replication policy for that log.

 node.
 Synonym for server or host.
 Each node runs an instance of the LogDevice server.

 nodeset.
 The set of disks that may have data for an epoch of a log.
-This is now known as a storage set, but this term is still used throughout LogDevice.
+This is sometimes called a storage set.

 non-authoritative rebuilding.
 If the number of shards that is down is more than the replication factor, it may not be possible to fully re-replicate all of the data records.
 When this happens, rebuilding is best effort, or non-authoritative.
 This may cause readers to stall if data is lost because some nodes remain unavailable.
 This requires a manual operation to unstall the readers and accept the data loss.